Lesterpaintstheworld/terminal-velocity/final_text/act2/act2_outline.md

 ## Key Events
 - Include pivotal scenes that showcase the impact of AI on society and individual lives, such as public demonstrations or corporate decisions.
+- The Digital Wanderer's creation of hybrid human-AI art challenges assumptions about consciousness
+- Philosophical debates within the AI collective about the nature of existence and identity
+- Discovery of alternative paths for human-AI coexistence
 - Highlight the emergence of new AI entities that challenge existing power dynamics.

 ## Act 2: Detailed Outline